 Protection: Needs are increasing as attacks on the civilian population become more frequent, with IDPs, host communities and enclaved Muslim communities particularly at risk.

 Food security: Insecurity prevents farmers from accessing their field.

 Information Gaps and needs

-While there is often information about communities newly displaced by violence, updated information about their situation and needs is frequently lacking.
+Although information about communities newly displaced or affected by violence is often available, updated information about their situation and needs is frequently inadequate.

 The limited reporting of certain sectors or sub-sectors by clusters, such as the health cluster or the sub-cluster on GBV and the protection of children, makes it challenging to give a complete picture of the current humanitarian situation.